Tag Archives: Plato

 Read the phrase engraved above the entrance to the U.S. Supreme Court: “Equal Justice Under Law.”

-And read the reaction by the widow of the man Troy Jones was convicted of murdering 22 years ago: “We have laws in this land so that there is not chaos.”
+And read the reaction by the widow of the man Troy Davis was convicted of murdering 22 years ago: “We have laws in this land so that there is not chaos.”

 In this year of global upheaval – from Egypt to Wisconsin – what is happening to our capacity to serve as the world’s beacon of freedom and equality?
 And when did our conception of justice shift so mightily – from securing equal treatment to avoiding chaos?